-I've been married for 48 years to John, who is my main caregiver and I also have a friend/caregiver come in 5 days a week.
-We have two sons ages 41 and 38 and two grandchildren aged 8 and 5 nearby.
+I've been married for 50 years to John.
+I have a friend/caregiver come in 5 days a week.
+We have two sons ages 43 and 40 and two perfect grandchildren aged 10 and 7 nearby.

 I retired in 2008 from the Santa Rosa Junior College Public Safety Training Center after 16 yrs.
 I loved my job there.
 I also 'retired' from an elementary school district Board of Trustees after 16 yrs.